Graduate Admissions Procedures

 Applicants will be asked to prepare a short PowerPoint presentation relating to a piece of research they have conducted as a part of their undergraduate degree or any other research they have done to date which is relevant to their application to study here at Oxford.

 The presentation should take no longer than 7 minutes and will serve as a platform for the committee/panel to ask applicants questions within their own area of competence.
 The whole process (presentation and interview) should take no longer than 20 minutes.
-A minimum of three academic members of staff will be present at the interview.
+A minimum of two academic members of staff will be present at the interview.

 Interview using Skype